-Board meetings are held at the Minooka School District #201 board room located in the Minooka Primary Center building.
-The Committee of the Whole meetings take place at 6:00 p.m. before the regular meeting which begins at 7:00 p.m. also in the Minooka School District #201 boardroom.
+Board meetings are held at the Minooka School District #201 board room located in the Minooka Primary Center building at 6:00 p.m.
 Citizens are cordially invited to these public meetings.
 Special meetings are also frequently held.
 All meetings, regular and special, receive advance notice.
 Board meeting dates can be found on the website under the Board of Education tab.
 Items can be placed on the agenda by calling the District #201 Superintendent of Schools at least one week before a scheduled meeting.
 Approved minutes, treasurer's report and list of bills are available in the Superintendent's Office and also on the min201.org website.